2021/22 Part-time Undergraduate course

 In this section

 The aim of the Certificate in Community Youth Studies is to introduce students to the basic principles and practice that are needed to work with young people and to become competent practitioners at this level, informed by appropriate theoretical perspectives, models of good practice, and evidence.
 It will equip students with the relevant skills, knowledge, values and understanding to enable them to engage and build relationships with young people, achieve academic results, as well as improve performance and productivity in the work place.
 The course provides students with an introduction to the approaches and frameworks used within contemporary youth work practice in Northern and Southern Ireland.
-It also provides an introduction to local and national contexts in which community youth work operates and gives an insight into the historical, theoretical and research perspectives that inform contemporary youth work practice.

-It also seeks to challenge, motivate and encourage aspiration in individual students to pursue further study and undertake professional study.
+The course also seeks to challenge, motivate and encourage aspiration in individual students to pursue further study and undertake professional study.

 The content for each course is summarised on the relevant course page, along with an overview of the modules that make up the course.